raviraj2833/C_project/README.md

 # C_project
-I use C language for my Project.You can check the code and learn new things.....
+"I am using the C language for my project.
+You can review the code and get new ideas from it."